Peer observation of teaching

 - take dedicated time to watch and reflect on teaching

-- gain a student's perspective at UQ
+- gain a student's perspective of learning in the faculty/school

 Observe or be observed